HectareaGalbis/adp/README.md

 (DEFUN FOO () "A function that does nothing."
 (VALUES))
 ```

 ADP redefines the macro [DEFUN](docs/user-api.md#macro-defun).
-To generate the documentation for this function you just need to tell Common Lisp that the macro `defun` used is the one from the package `adp`:
+To generate the documentation for this function you just need to tell Common Lisp that the macro [DEFUN](http://www.lispworks.com/reference/HyperSpec/Body/m_defun.htm) used is the one from the package `adp`:

 ```
 (ADP:DEFUN FOO () "A function that does nothing" (VALUES))